vanus-labs/vanus-connect/connectors/Templates/source.md

 ## Quick Start

-in this section, we show how <name> Source convert <xxxx> to CloudEvents.
+This section shows how <name> Source convert <xxxx> to a CloudEvent.

 <optional prerequisites but recommended>